Vulnerability and Risk Assessment Methods

 This intensive course focuses on the entire vulnerability and risk assessment process, from different methods for analysing risk to evaluating their results.
 The concept of vulnerability is vital in this context, as it allows us to understand why some individuals or systems are at more risk than others, thus widening our scope of possibilities for risk reduction.

-The students of this course will go on a three week field trip in Sri Lanka or any alternative field location.
+The students of this course will go on a three week field trip in India, Sri Lanka or Nepal.
 This gives the student a chance to work in a developing country with the risk assessment methods they learn during the first week of the course.

 Start your online application now